WhenLifeHandsYouLemons/LED-Light-Wall/assets/markdown/ultrasonics/sensingCompensation.md

 ## Overview

-The `sensingCompensation` function is a Python function that takes physical X and Y coordinates of an object on a screen and compensates for sensing inaccuracies.
+The `sensingCompensation` function takes physical X and Y coordinates of an object on a screen and compensates for sensing inaccuracies.
 The function returns compensated X and Y coordinates.

 ## Function Signature